-Workers Comp cases are controlled by the Alabama Workers' Compensation Act.
+Workers Comp cases are governed by the Alabama Workers' Compensation Act.
 The Act is designed to provide medical treatment for work-related injuries, and when appropriate compensation benefits for disability.
 Proving that you are entitled to medical benefits and monetary compensation is streamlined, and, in return, there is a cap placed on the amount of money that can be recovered by an injured worker.

 Workers' Compensation Benefits in Alabama

 Workers' Compensation Claims operate differently than traditional personal injury claims, and the benefits, and the way that a monetary recovery is calcuated is one of the primary differences.
-The primary benefits available under the Alabama Workers' Compensation Act include the following:

 Note that there is no relief available for pain and suffering or mental anguish.
 An injured worker is only compensated for the negative impact a work-related injury has made on the worker's ability to earn an income.
 Injured workers are compensated for diminished earning capacity.